 Be sure to check out Habitude Fitness on Pinterest for more of my favorite healthy recipes to have right at your finger tips!

 After Thanksgiving, no matter your menu, get right back on board with your healthy eating and fitness routine.
 This is the key to lasting success.
 Make a plan for Christmas to stay low stress, active, grateful, and content.
-Consider paying it forward by finding ways to spread all the love, goods, and blessings you have in your life those those who may not know or may be in need.
+Consider paying it forward by finding ways to spread all the love, goods, and blessings you have in your life to those in need.
 Practice good habits and attitudes to the fullest this holiday season!

 Send me your ideas for a healthy holiday!
 Like and share this post with your friends and famliy, and please know that comments and engagement on the blog are very appreciated!